Queen Margaret University

 Example below based on all graduates of Occupational Therapy MOccTh at Queen Margaret University

 Our course is designed to allow you to get to know your peers and our staff, and build positive academic and professional relationships.
-You will be taught in lectures, seminars, practical workshops and small groups.
-Outside these timetabled sessions, you will be expected to continue learning through independent study.
+Teaching and learning methods include interactive lectures, seminars, practical workshops, group work and self-directed learning.
+Outside timetabled sessions, you will be expected to continue learning through independent study.
 For assessment, we focus less on written examinations and more on demonstrations of knowledge and understanding: reports, essays, presentations, oral and practical examinations, and creative assessments.

 Entry Requirements / Admissions